LALITH23SUNDARAM/speech_emotion_recognition/README.md

 to take-up Man-Machine Interaction to another Level.
 Many industries try to incorporate this technique in their system for better user engagement.
 In 2018, leading audio streaming platform Spotify patented their recommendation engine to suggests songs based on user’s emotional state.
-In this project by considering above motive as upfrond, I developed an web application to tagging the emotion over audio from the user’s.
+In this project by considering above motive as upfront, I developed an web application to tagging the emotion over audio finput rom the user’s.